stbrown57/VyOS-Test/README.md

 Nothing matches up.
 Try tcpdump capture:

+The capture was up through two cycles, it looks like Verizon is not respnding to unicast DHCEREQUETS.
+The capture is located in the Capture directory.

 ```bash
 vyos@bfnetgw:~$ sudo tcpdump -i eth0 -n -vvv udp port 67 or 68 -s 0 -w /opt/vyatta/etc/config/dhcp-eth0.cap
 ```